-Lambertian model: each surface point appears equally bright from all viewing directions.
-Non specular surface.Specular model: this is not true, looks brighter from some viewing directions (mirrors are very specular)
+Lambertian model: each surface point appears equally bright from all viewing directions (no term with d).
+Non specular surface.Specular model: this is not true, looks brighter from some viewing directions (mirrors are very specular).
+These models are much more complex than the lambertain model (more parameters)